thekevinscott/thekevinscott/content/articles/2016/testing-chatbots/index.md

 image: "cover.png"
 url: "/testing-chatbots-how-to-ensure-a-bot-says-the-right-thing-at-the-right-time/"
 tags: ["chatbots", "unit tests", "integration tests"]
-title: "Testing Chatbots: How to Ensure a Bot Says the Right Thing at the Right Time"
+title: "Testing Chatbots"
-hidden: true
+summary: "How to Ensure a Bot Says the Right Thing at the Right Time"
 ---

 I love tests.
 I used to abhor them, but I’ve been burned enough times by enough codebases to appreciate a robust testing suite, and its ability to ensure well functioning code and developer sanity.